AetherPrior/Multilingual-Sentence-Boundary-detection/README.md

 Modifications have been made to the notebooks, the data preprocessing, and the model architecture.

 ## Installation and Usage: ##

+# Model checkpoint:
+The model checkpoint has been uploaded to huggingface: AetherPrior/mlm-punct

 ### Virtual environment:
 It is **HIGHLY RECOMMENDED** to use a virtualenv for this project:
 1. Setup is fairly easy, open up a terminal and do: